Rough volatility, path-dependent PDEs and weak rates of convergence: Introduction

-In a more general setting where~$\bm{X}$ solves an SVE like~\eqref{eq:MainSVE} and~$\bm{\Theta}^t$ is the appropriate ~$\Ff_t$-measurable projection, the main result of~\cite{viens2019martingale} is a functional Itô formula for functions of the concatenated process~$\bm{X}\otimes_t \bm{\Theta}^t:= \bm{X} \one_{[0,t]} + \bm{\Theta}^t\one_{[t,T]}$ taking values in~$C([0,T],\RR^d)$, see Section~\ref{sec:ItoPPDE}.
-This involves Fréchet derivatives where the path is only perturbed on~$[t,T]$ in the direction of the kernel.
-Using BSDE techniques and an intermediary process, \cite{wang2022path} demonstrated that conditional expectations of the latter are classical solutions to (semilinear parabolic) path-dependent PDEs, as alluded to in~\cite{viens2019martingale}.
-As we detail in Remark~\ref{rem:Dupire}, the Fréchet derivative generalises Dupire's vertical derivative~\cite{dupire2019functional} as the path is not frozen and the direction not constant.
-The Volterra case leads to a different class of PPDEs which do not lie in the scope of previous existence results~\cite{ren2014overview,peng2016bsde}.
+Using BSDE techniques and an intermediary process, in \cite[Theorem 3.2]{wang2022path} the authors demonstrated that conditional expectations of the latter are classical solutions to (semilinear parabolic) path-dependent PDEs, as alluded to in~\cite{viens2019martingale}.
+As we detail in Remark~\ref{rem:path_der_special_cases}, the Fréchet derivative---morally, because in a different space---generalises Dupire's vertical derivative~\cite{dupire2019functional} as the path is not frozen and the direction not constant.
+The Volterra case leads to a different class of PPDEs which do not lie in the scope of previous existence results~\cite{peng2016bsde,ren2014overview}.

-We adapt the proof of~\cite{wang2022path} to include singular kernels, derive uniqueness of the solution, and show the connection with the original SVE.
+We adapt the proof of~\cite[Theorem 3.2]{wang2022path} to include singular kernels, derive uniqueness of the solution, and show the connection with the original SVE.
 This confirms that the representation~\eqref{eq:utxomega} holds for a broad class of SVEs.
 The caveat lies in the stringent assumptions made on the road to Itô's formula: the function~$u$ needs to be twice Fréchet differentiable with particular regularity conditions.
 Exploiting the smoothness of the payoff~$\phi$ and of the volatility function~$\psi$, we are however able to verify these for rough volatility models of interest~\eqref{eq:RVol}, and thus prove well-posedness of the pricing PPDE~\eqref{eq:PPDE_rvol}.
-Outside weak error rates, we believe this opens the gates to a number of PDE applications for rough volatility, such as but not limited to, stochastic control and optimisation, numerical methods \cite{jacquier2019deep}, hedging or integration by parts formula.
+Outside weak error rates, we believe this opens the gates to a number of PDE applications for rough volatility, such as but not limited to, stochastic control and optimisation, numerical methods \cite{jacquier2019deep,pannier2024path} and regularity of the value function.